-Queen Victoria commissioned chocolate in 1900.
-It's just been found in a Boer War helmet case
+Royal box of chocolates from 1900 discovered in war helmet

 She was "instrumental" in rescuing the moated 539-year-old building from being sold at auction in 1951 before donating it to the National Trust along with her mother Sybil and cousin Violet.

+"It's fully intact but deteriorated a bit now.
+You can still see a brownish color, but it's not very appetizing for Easter," the property's curator, Lynsey Coombs, told CNN Thursday.

+"He may have wanted to keep it as a memento from the Queen or just forgot about it...
+Or he may have just not liked chocolate," she added.

-The National Trust said Cadbury, Fry and Rowntree initially refused to brand the chocolate because they were pacifist Quakers who opposed the war in South Africa.
+Coombs said Cadbury, Fry and Rowntree initially refused to brand the chocolate because they were pacifist Quakers who opposed the war in South Africa.

-Eventually they caved to Queen Victoria's request and produced 100,000 tins, many of which the soldiers preserved, according to the National Trust.
+Eventually they caved to Queen Victoria's request and produced 100,000 tins, many of which the soldiers preserved, she added.

-However, as the tins were never branded, it is not clear which of the three manufacturers made the chocolate discovered at Oxburgh Hall.

-The tins, inscribed with messages from the monarch who ruled between 1837 and 1901, each held half a pound of chocolate, said the charity.
+The tins, inscribed with messages from the monarch who ruled between 1837 and 1901, each held half a pound of chocolate, said the National Trust.

 The British Empire and independent Boer states fought two wars in South Africa, the second of which is commonly known as the Boer War, according to the National Archives.
 It lasted from 1899 to 1902 and famous fighters include former British Prime Minister Winston Churchill and Sherlock Holmes author Arthur Conan Doyle.

-"By the turn of the century, Henry was a Major in the militia of the King's Liverpool Regiment and fought in the Boer War," said Forrest.
-"He was still in South Africa when his father died in 1902, which is when he returned to England and to Oxburgh Hall, aged 42."

-Founded in 1895, the National Trust look after more than 500 historic sites spanning 248,000 hectares.
+Founded in 1895, the National Trust looks after more than 500 historic sites spanning 248,000 hectares.
 The chocolate and helmet have not been put on display yet, but the charity plans to do so in the future.

+For now, curators have wrapped the chocolate in acid-free tissue and stored it in a space with a stable temperature and humidity so that it might last another 100 years, said Coombs.